teamuru/greenfieldApp/documentation/Reviews/README.md

 > The buisness requirements stated that an overview of the product be provided and render:
 >
 > - The Overall Rating (value and stars handling up to a quarter of a star)
-> - % of users that recommended the product,
+> - % of users that recommended the product
+> - A Breakdown of 1 - 5 star ratings
-> - and overall average value from the different "characteristics" if they exist.
+> - An overall average value from the different "characteristics" if they exist.

 <p align="center"  width="80%" height="80%">
 <img src="meta_gif.gif">